 Report on Part II, line 11, column (a), the total amount of interest income included on Part I, line 11, and report on Part II, line 11, column (d), the total amount of interest income included on Form 1120S, page 3, Schedule K, line 18, that is not required to be reported elsewhere on Schedule M-3.
-In columns (b) or (c), as applicable, adjust for any amounts treated for U.S. federal income tax purposes as interest income that are treated as some other form of income in the financial statements, or vice versa.
-For example, adjustments to interest income resulting from adjustments made in accordance with instructions for Part II, line 16, should be made in columns (b) and (c) of this
+In columns (b) or (c), as applicable, adjust for any amounts treated for U.S. income tax purposes as interest income that are treated as some other form of income for financial accounting purposes, or vice versa.
+For example, adjustments to interest income resulting from adjustments made in accordance with the instructions for Part II, line 16, should be made in columns (b) and (c) of this line 11.